mchbrn/flashcards/README.md

 # flashcards

 Tired of reading off a screen?
-Wish you Anki deck was on good old-fashioned paper?
+Wish your hip flashcard app was made of good old-fashioned paper?

-Look no further, my dear boy.
+Behold.

 ## prerequisites